- Providers of POEMS, the Pipeline Operations Excellence Management System, compliance, and operation software for the pipeline control center.

 - Dan Sensel is the Leak Detection Project Lead at Marathon.
 Find and connect with Dan on LinkedIn.

-- John Dalton is the leak detection and hydraulics supervisor at Marathon.
-Find and connect with John on LinkedIn.
+- Jason Dalton is the leak detection and hydraulics supervisor at Marathon.
+Find and connect with Jason on LinkedIn.

 - Kyle Miller is the pressure control process lead at Marathon.
 Find and connect with Kyle on LinkedIn.